remoteintech/remote-jobs/company-profiles/darecode.md

 ## Region

-Worldwide but specially European market.
+Worldwide but especially European market.
 Our customers are in several locations.

 ## Company technologies